Canon 6D Mark II vs Leica M Typ 240

 It is notable that the 6D Mark II has a microphone port, which is missing on the M Typ 240.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the M Typ 240 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the M Typ 240 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the M Typ 240 was succeeded by the Leica M Typ 262.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 6D Mark II and the Leica M Typ 240?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 6D Mark II: